Another Stimulating Program from the League’s Natural Resource Committee

 ~ Stephen Colbert

-Facebook is using its enormous reach to get out the informed vote on Election Day.
+Facebook used its enormous reach to get out the informed vote on Election Day November 2016.

 The tool was created with data collected from election officials by the nonpartisan research group Center for Technology and Civic Life.
-It also shows where each candidate stands on major issues.
+It also showed where each candidate stands on major issues.

 The California Channel delivers California politics to the public in an unedited, unbiased way.
 This channel provides access to the legislative hearings and the day-to-day oral arguments by elected representatives in Sacramento.
 The YouTube archive is located here.